hamlibdk/HAMLIB-SDK/README.md

 will remain a cornerstone concept.

 ************************************************************************************
-## Upgrades from Versions earlier than Version 3.4.1
+## Upgrades from Versions earlier than Version 4.0.0
 ************************************************************************************

-It is not recommended that the [JTSDK64-3.4.1][] be installed over the top of previous kits.
+The [JTSDK64-4.0.0][] cannot be installed over the top of previous kits.

-**It is highly recommended that a new, fresh deployment be considered with each new release.**
+**A new, fresh deployment be considered with this release.**

 Should you try an upgrade, you may need to back-up/re-name your **X:\JTSDK64-Tools\tools\msys64** environment if you are performing an upgrade.